Women who used Bravelle, a type of fertility drug, between March 2014 and October 2015.

 If you used Bravelle between March 2014 and October 2015, you may be able to file a lawsuit against the maker of the fertility drug for the money you spent on in-vitro fertilization (IVF) and intrauterine insemination (IUI) treatments.

-Attorneys working with ClassAction.org are now speaking with women who used Bravelle about their options for pursuing legal action following a recall over the drug’s lack of efficacy.
+Attorneys across the country have been speaking with women who used Bravelle about their options for pursuing legal action following a recall over the drug’s lack of efficacy.

 Following an October 2015 recall of Bravelle, Ferring Pharmaceuticals offered women reimbursement for money spent on the fertility drug.
 The company, however, is reportedly failing to offer compensation to women for the costs of their IVF treatments.